aenglebert/Transformer_Input_Sampling/README.md

 ## Requirements
 A requirements.txt file is provided to install the necessary libraries to use this method.

+## Requirements for comparison
 This repository also hold scripts to benchmark in comparison to other methods.

-Depending on the other methods used as comparison, additional requirements can be needed.
+A script is provided to configure the comparison methods repositories ( comparison_methods/configure.sh ).
+The requirements specifics to comparison methods can be installed using requirements_comparison.txt

 ## Usage